Beautiful view on Lares Trek - Lares Trek

 Inclusions

-At Vidal Expeditions, we are transparent and provide specific details of what is included and excluded from our tours.
+At Vidal Expeditions, we are transparent and provide specific details of what is included and excluded in our Lares Trek to Machu Picchu.
 We know this is very important so that you know exactly what to bring and don’t miss anything.
-We provide this information to ensure that you have an incredible experience during your trek.
+We provide this information to ensure that you have an incredible experience during your Machu Picchu trek.

 WE INCLUDE